 - We will account to you for interest on your Client Money paid to us by our bankers at the rate that we receive it from them.
 Currently, the rate is 0% (zero per cent).

 We do not provide advice in relation to taxation or accounting matters or financial services.
 We would strongly recommend that you obtain appropriate professional advice if the matters in which we are concerned involve such issues.

 We are required to advise you that your personal information is held on our database.
-We will comply with Data Protection Legislation (meaning the Data Protection Acts 1998 and 2018 and the EU General Data Protection Regulation (or any successor legislation to them) and any other applicable laws and regulations relating to the processing of personal data and privacy).
+We will comply with Data Protection Legislation (meaning the Data Protection Act 2018 and the UK GDPR (or any successor legislation to either) and any other applicable laws and regulations relating to the processing of personal data and privacy).

 We may, from time to time, use the personal information that we have from you and contacts within your business to send you information which we think might be of interest to you.
-For email back-up purposes only, we may export your personal data outside the European Economic Area, with appropriate data protection and security safeguards.
+For email back-up purposes only, we may export your personal data outside the UK, with appropriate data protection and security safeguards.

 Any personal data we receive from you for the purposes of our money laundering checks will be processed only for the purposes of preventing money laundering and terrorist financing, or as otherwise permitted by law or with your consent.

 You consent to us retaining such data used for such checks for longer than the five-year statutory period, unless you tell us otherwise.